senju-hashirama/HPMP-Backend/README.md

 # How to run
+  1) python -m venv <any name>
+  2) Activate venv
-pip install -r requirements.txt python main.py
+  3) Run pip install -r requirements.txt
+  4) Run python main.py

-## Be sure to ask me for .env
+# Be sure to ask me for .env
+# The home page is the docs page